AshLaw96/Nomad-Nation/README.md

   - Owners are notified of booking requests or customer messages.
 - Secure payment processing for bookings with flexible refund and cancellation policies.
 - Error Management
-  - 404 error page is included with navigation links and automatic redirection.
+  - 404 error page is included with navigation links.
+  - 500 error page is included with navigation links.

 #### 4. Skeleton Plane